vimist/vimist.github.io/_posts/2019-01-30-Steganographic-Packets.md

 -------------------

-Let's say we wanted to send the data "Hello World!", firstly we'd need to get their numeric values so we can really see what we're dealing with:
+Let's say we wanted to send the data "Hello World!", firstly we'd need to get each characters numeric value to see what we're dealing with:

 ```
 H   e   l   l   o       W   o   r   l   d   !